 Hydroponic set-ups forgo the use of soil mediums in favor of other substrates like coco coir, rockwool, clay pebbles, or a blend of all.
 The best marijuana hydroponic nutrients are made specifically for this growing environment.

 When buying hydroponic nutrients, make sure the minerals are chelated, which helps in the plant’s absorption of minerals.
-Bloom solutions contain high phosphorus levels needed to produce big buds.
+Bloom solutions contain high phosphorus levels needed to produce top shelf buds.
 Grow solutions have high nitrogen levels for vegetative growth.

 Organic Nutrients For Soil